 Emily and her husband (Aaron) joined the GDHA in 2015 and live in Madisonville, TN on their small farm, Willow Bend.
 Growing up, Emily spent every school break at her aunt’s house, riding and caring for the horses there.
 She was introduced to Draft horses by Aaron’s uncle and has dedicated her free time to learning more about Percherons and becoming a better equestrian.
 The family takes their Percheron mare (Java) for carriage rides at local events, while educating people about the breed.
 Showing in Halter, Pleasure Driving, and Western riding, Emily enjoys competing in a variety of classes and is looking forward to showing her new Percheron mare, Shelley.
 Emily was named 2022 Percheron Queen by the American Percheron Horse Association and was honored to participate in the Indiana State Fair, an experience she will never forget!

-Johnny calls FairWinds Farm in Cleveland, TN his home and has served as president of the GDHA Board in previous years.
-Together with his late wife Rebecca, he bought their first Clydesdale in 1992 and joined the GDHA.
+Johnny calls Fairwinds Farm in Cleveland, TN his home and has served as president of the GDHA Board in previous years.
+Together with his late wife, Rebecca, he bought their first Clydesdale in 1992 and joined the GDHA.
 Johnny has found lifelong friendships and a wealth of knowledge in the GDHA.
 Through the years he has owned several registered Clydesdales and a registered Belgian gelding.
-Johnny has shown men’s cart, team, halter and under saddle throughout the years.
+Johnny has shown in men’s cart, team, halter and under saddle throughout the years.
 Serving on the GDHA Board as president in the past he is an asset to both the association and the draft horse industry.
-Johnny’s goal is to continue promoting draft horses in the South by providing advice and assistance to other draft horse owners.
+Johnny’s goal is to continue promoting draft horses in the South by providing advice and assistance to other members and draft horse owners.